sfigg/commercialization-public/design/compatibility/1709/systems.md

 <p>EFI_VARIABLE_TIME_BASED_AUTHENTICATED_WRITE_ACCESS</p>
 </blockquote>
 </li>
-<li><p>Microsoft UEFI CA key MUST be included in SecureBoot DB unless the platform, by design, blocks all the 3<sup>rd</sup> party UEFI extensions.</p></li>
+<li><p>Microsoft UEFI CA key MUST be included in SecureBoot DB unless the platform, by design, blocks all the 3<sup>rd</sup> party UEFI extensions or implements Customized Deployment of Secure Boot and ships in User Mode.</p></li>
 <li><p>All Windows client systems must ship with up-to-date DBX content out-of-the-box.</p></li>
 <li><p>Platform MUST expose dbDefault, dbxDefault, KEKDefault, &amp; PKDefault to be accessible for read by the OS.</p></li>
-<li><p>[If Implemented] If platform ships with UEFI 2.5 with support for Customized Deployment of Secure boot (Revision 1263, Section 30.3), then the device MUST ship in deployed mode.
+<li><p>[If Implemented] If platform ships with support for Customized Deployment of Secure boot (Revision 1263, Section 30.3 of UEFI 2.7), then the device MUST ship in deployed mode.
 Devices may be shipped in User Mode for custom orders from enterprise customers.</p></li>
-<li><p>[If Implemented] If platform ships with UEFI 2.5 with support for HTTP Boot (Revision 1214, Section 23.7), then the client connection to the server must be based on a strong server authentication.
+<li><p>[If Implemented] If platform ships with support for HTTP Boot (Revision 1214, Section 23.7 or UEFI 2.7), then the client connection to the server must be based on a strong server authentication.
 In case of HTTP it must be HTTPS with minimum of EV SSL authentication or the equivalent.</p></li>
-<li><p>[If Implemented] If platform ships with UEFI 2.5 with support for Platform Recovery (Revision 1227, Section 23.7), then platform MUST also support HTTP Boot as mentioned above.</p></li>
+<li><p>[If Implemented] If platform ships with support for Platform Recovery (Revision 1227, Section 23.7 if UEFI 2.7), then platform MUST also support HTTP Boot as mentioned above.</p></li>
-<li><p>[If Implemented] If platform ships with UEFI 2.5 the Platform MUST provide consistent Secure Boot workflows as specified in the “Windows Consistent Secure Boot Workflows” document (this document is available on CONNECT).</p></li>
+<li><p>[If Implemented] If platform ships with support for Customized Deployment of Secure Boot (Revision 1263, Section 30.3 of UEFI 2.7), then the Platform MUST provide consistent Secure Boot workflows as specified in the “Windows Consistent Secure Boot Workflows” document is available on CONNECT.</p></li>
 <li><p>Confidential & replay-protected storage:  External memory for non-volatile storage of all UEFI variables and security-sensitive BIOS settings MUST include protections of that data to ensure confidentiality and integrity of the data and to mitigate against rollback attacks.
 This is generally accomplished by encrypting the data, applying a Message Authentication Code, and storing the resulting record in replay-protected storage such as Replay Protected Memory Block or Replay Protected Monotonic Counter.</p>
 <p>RPMC for non-discrete TPMs (consumer 16 MB parts) is a requirement for 2019</p>
 <p>RPMC for UEFI (commercial 32 MB parts)  is a requirement for 2020</p>